Hair texture can change from straight to curly, smooth to frizzy, wiry to fine, and vice versa for all.

 Author’s Note: Your hair can come in totally different after chemotherapy, whether thicker, straighter, or curlier.

-But the major medicine that causes hair texture changes is chemotherapy.
+But the main medicine that causes hair texture changes is chemotherapy.
 If you lose your hair under treatment, it usually grows back thinner in diameter at first.
 Then later, it could start coming in totally different–whether thicker, straighter, or curlier.